 As for the vibrating feature of this product, it really boils down to personal preference.
-Since it has a microchip that controls the voltage, expect a consistent performance throughout the lifecycle of the battery.
+Since it has a microchip that controls the voltage, expect consistent performance throughout the lifecycle of the battery.

-While Gillette was celebrating the success of the Mach 3 years back, Schick was in the cusp of releasing the first 4 blade razor, the Quattro until Gillette sued them for patent infringement.
+While Gillette was celebrating the success of the Mach 3 years back, Schick was in the cusp of releasing the first 4 blade razor, the Quattro, until Gillette sued them for patent infringement.

 This is just a small sample size of how cut-throat the multi-billion dollar cartridge razor industry is.

-Schick is probably one of the closest competitors to the Gillette brand and their Hydro 5 is their bestselling product to date.
+Schick is probably one of the closest competitors to the Gillette brand, and their Hydro 5 is their bestselling product to date.

 This razor has some unique features that could sway you from a trusty Gillette.

-Instead of using lubricating strips, Schick opted to using a “Hydrating Gel Reservoir” that contains Aloe Vera and vitamin E. Both of these ingredients have incredible benefits in terms of skin hydration – keeping skin from drying out.
+Instead of using lubricating strips, Schick opted to use a “Hydrating Gel Reservoir” that contains Aloe Vera and vitamin E. Both of these ingredients have incredible benefits in terms of skin hydration – keeping skin from drying out.

 Another great feature would be the blade guards that protect the skin from exposure to the blades.
 Less exposure to blades means less irritation.

-Also the blades have more space between them making this product easier to clean.
+Also, the blades have more space between them, making this product easier to clean.